stitchdata/docs/_saas-integrations/mixpanel/mixpanel-latest.md

 # -------------------------- #

 replication-sections:
-  - title: "Replication Notes"
-    anchor: "replication-notes"
-    content: |
+  - content: |
-      Because of how Mixpanel's API is designed, two of the three tables in our Mixpanel integration - the `mixpanel_export` and `mixpanel_funnels` tables - **can only be queried by day.** This means that every time Stitch runs a replication job for a Mixpanel integration, **the past day's worth of data will be replicated for each of these tables.**
+      Because of how Mixpanel's API is designed, two of the three tables in the {{ integration.display_name }} integration - the `mixpanel_export` and `mixpanel_funnels` tables - can only be queried by day.

+      This means that every time Stitch runs a replication job for a Mixpanel integration, the past day's worth of data will be replicated for each of these tables.

       To prevent the re-replication of data that will count against your row count, we recommend setting the Replication Frequency to something less frequent.
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}